wesselb/wesselb.github.io/_posts/2020-12-13-julia-learning-circle-meeting-3.md

 Sweet!
 This looks very much like our earlier implementation of the two-by-two case.
-Let's double check that the implementation is indeed correct.
+Let's again check that the implementation is correct.

 ```julia
 julia> x = randn(4, 2);